Graduate Education in the Department of Counselor Education

 Counselor Education accepts post-baccalaureate students for such purposes as satisfying certification or licensure requirements.

-Enrolling in Courses for Counselor Licensure in the State of Florida - Mental Health Counseling or Marriage & Family Therapy
+Enrolling in Courses for Counselor Licensure in the State of Florida - Mental Health Counseling (LMHC) or Marriage & Family Therapy (LMFT).

 Professional counselors seeking licensure in the State of Florida sometimes need additional course work in order to complete the licensure application process.
 We do our best to support these professionals and must adhere to the following guidelines:

-2. Non-‐degree seeking students are not permitted to enroll in the following courses:
+- Non-degree seeking students are not permitted to enroll in the following courses without prior approval from the department chair:

 COUN 503 Human Relations Methods & Skills